apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   * in case of keystores: configuration error
   * in case of truststores: the default truststore will be used (``jssecacerts`` / ``cacerts`` in Oracle JDK)
+* The trustore password is optional in all cases.
+If not specified, then no integrity check will be performed on the truststore when it is opened by the JDK.

 Flume Sources